Friday, October 31, 2014

 DM: Romeo Benetti

-At international level, he represented the Italy national football team on 55 occasions between 1971 and 1980, and took part at the 1974 and 1978 FIFA World Cups, as well as UEFA Euro 1980, achieving fourth-place finishes in the latter two tournaments.
+At international level, Benetti represented the Italy national football team on 55 occasions between 1971 and 1980, and took part at the 1974 and 1978 FIFA World Cups, as well as UEFA Euro 1980, achieving fourth-place finishes in the latter two tournaments.
 He is best remembered for his 5 seasons with AC Milan, winning a Cup Winners' Cup.
+He also played for Juventus, Sampdoria, AS Roma, etc. He won an UEFA Cup with Juventus.

 CM: Andrea Pirlo